-If I had to sum up the secret of yoga, I’d say it all comes down to honest watchfulness.
+If I had to sum up the secret of yoga, I’d say it all comes down to being watchful, mindful of what I truly want out of life.
 In a yoga posture, this means watching your body, mind, and emotion moment to moment.
-Are you pushing too hard, (too ‘Ha’), or taking it too easy (too ‘Tha’)?
-All you need do is watch for these lapses from the ‘middle path’, and go the other way towards balance by achieving equal parts of Ha and Tha — Hatha Yoga.
+Are you pushing too hard, (too ‘ha’), or taking it too easy (too ‘tha’)?
+All you need do is watch for this imbalance, and lean the other way to rebalance, i.e., achieve equal parts of ‘ha’ and ‘tha’, i.e., hatha yoga.

 Watching oneself honestly couldn’t be easier or more straightforward.
 This is a level playing field, perhaps the only one in life… No knowledge, skill, teaching, or innate talent is required.
 Yet, as chapter 70 says, Our words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
 Okay, that may be an over-statement, but not by much.
 Living in watchful self-honesty is most difficult.

 Why?
 Because every innate advantage we have has its downside.
 I can’t emphasize this enough; every plus we enjoy has a minus we suffer.
-Worse yet, what we think so gets in the way of seeing what is actually so.
+Worse, what we think is true obstructs seeing what is actually so.
 We fool ourselves.
 As chapter 71 advises, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.